qiwu57kevin/iros2021-gesthor/README.md

 		  'room_type':'kitchen'}" \
 -c storage/my_checkpoint.pt \
 --eval

+## Contact
+If you have any questions, feel free to reach out to me at qiwu57kevin@gmail.com
 ```

 Here, `-c` is to specify which checkpoint model to use, and `--eval` is to mark the process as evaluation--or lese, the training will resume from the checkpoint model and continue.